You are here

 When is the Festival programme announced?

-The programme is generally announced mid March each year.
-In 2014 it will be announced on Tuesday 18 March.
+The full programme is generally announced in Spring each year.
+The full Festival programme will be announced on Wednesday 6 April 2016, but information about our opera event Norma is available now.
 Make sure that you join our mailing list here to receive information as soon as it’s available.
 You can also follow us on Twitter, or like us on Facebook for insights and news about the Festival throughout the year.

 How does the Edinburgh International Festival differ from the Edinburgh Festival Fringe?